-- 1. 26 U.S.C.
-6001 requires the keeping of records. - 2.
-26 U.S.C.
-7203 makes it a federal crime not to keep the records required under section 6001. - The records required under 26 U.S.C.
-6001 contain information that will appear on the tax returns pertaining to federal income taxes. - 4.
-The Fifth Amendment prohibits the government from compelling an American to be a witness against himself. - 5.
-The IRS currently uses the following: Non-Custodial Miranda warning:
+129. 26 U.S.C. ° 6001 requires the keeping of records.
+(See 26 U.S.C.
+6001.)

+130. 26 U.S.C.
+7203 makes it a federal crime not to keep the records required under section 6001.
+(See 26 U.S.C.
+7203.)

+131. The records required under 26 U.S.C.
+6001 contain information that will appear on the tax returns pertaining to federal income taxes.
+(See 26 U.S.C.
+6001.)

+132. The Fifth Amendment prohibits the government from compelling an American to be a witness against himself.
+(See U.S. Const. amend V.)

+133. The IRS currently uses the following: Non-Custodial Miranda warning:

 "In connection with my investigation of your tax liability I would like to ask you some questions.
 However, first I advise you that under the fifth Amendment to the Constitution of the United States I cannot compel you to answer any questions or to submit any information.
 If such answers or information might tend to incriminate you in any way, I also advise you that anything which you say and any documents which you submit may be used against you in any criminal proceeding which may be undertaken.
 I advise you further that you may, if you wish, seek the assistance of an attorney before responding."
 (See IRS Handbook for Special Agents.)

-- The Privacy Act and Paperwork Reduction Act notices currently used by the IRS provides that the information provided in the preparation of a tax return can go to the Department of Justice who prosecutes criminal cases against the filers of tax returns.
-(See IRS Form 1040 and Instruction Booklet.) - The United States Attorneys' Bulletin, April 1998 edition, contained an article written by Joan Bainbridge Safford, Deputy United States Attorney, Northern District of Illinois, entitled: "Follow That Lead!
-Obtaining and Using Tax Information in a Non-Tax Case," hereinafter "Follow that Lead!". - 8.
-"Follow that Lead!" states the following:
+134. The Privacy Act and Paperwork Reduction Act notices currently used by the IRS provides that the information provided in the preparation of a tax return can go to the Department of Justice who prosecutes criminal cases against the filers of tax returns.
+(See IRS Form 1040 and Instruction Booklet.)

+135. The United States Attorneys' Bulletin, April 1998 edition, contained an article written by Joan Bainbridge Safford, Deputy United States Attorney, Northern District of Illinois, entitled: "Follow That Lead!
+Obtaining and Using Tax Information in a Non-Tax Case," hereinafter "Follow that Lead!".

+136. The article states the following:

-"In any criminal case where financial gain is the prominent motive, tax returns and return information can provide some of the most significant leads, corroborative evidence, and cross-examination material obtainable from any source."
+"In any criminal case where financial gain is the prominent motive, tax returns and return information can provide some of the most significant leads, corroborative evidence, and crossexamination material obtainable from any source."

+(See Follow that Lead!)

-9. "Follow that Lead!" states the following;
+137. The article states the following;